daajoe/mccompetition.org/2021/mcw_program.md

 # Program of the Workshop on Model Counting (MCW-2020)

 Registration is free. <br/>
-Please register with the SAT conference.
+Please register with the SAT conference.<br/>
+Login Credentials will be provided by the SAT conference.

 See: [https://www.iiia.csic.es/sat2021/registration/](https://www.iiia.csic.es/sat2021/registration/)